-This is a question I am frequently asked; and although the technically correct answer is “yes,” my advice is usually “NO!”
+This is a question I am frequently asked; and although the technically correct answer is “yes,” dating while separated may be used as evidence against you.
 Such advice, however, bears further clarification of context.

 Absolutely nothing is stated in North Carolina law to prevent someone who is separated from dating whomever they please.
 Dating while separated is not a criminal act.
 A more educated answer (and the careful answer) to this dating question depends on the facts, as outlined in the various scenarios below.